eponymz/terraform-docker/README.md

     Flags:
       -a, --action string      Action you wish to execute in the path. (default "plan") --auto-apply         Whether running in pipeline or not.
+      -f, --fresh              Whether to pass --upgrade=true to tf.Init() or not.
       -h, --help               help for deploy
       -p, --path string        Path to the directory you wish to deploy.
       -w, --workspace string   Workspace/Environment you wish to deploy.